- Immunotherapy is used in treating kidney cancer to help your immune system fight off abnormal cells.

 Ipilimumab (brand name Yervoy) is a CTLA-4 inhibitor used for kidney cancer.

 It may be used as a combination treatment with other immune checkpoint inhibitors.
-This therapy is delivered via intravenous (IV) infusions for up to four times total, with 3 weeks in between treatments.
+This therapy is delivered via intravenous (IV) infusions for

 Side effects from CTLA-4 inhibitors may include: